pi43r/conversations-with-computers/Chapters/Talking to Computers.md

 ## Artificial Voices

 I want to explain the advancements in voice synthesis since Wolfgang von Kempelen's speaking machine on actual dolls for children.
 The toy manufacturer Mattel released a doll with the name Chatty Cathy in 1959, which was similarly popular to the companies other best seller Barbie.
 Cathy’s trademark was a string, coming out of the back of it’s body, that could be pulled to wind up the mechanism of a simple phonograph.
 Like a record player it plays short strips with sentences like “I love you ” or “Tell me a story”.
 It was not the first toy using phonograph records, but it’s success led to many pull string toys flooding the market well into the 60s and 70s.
+But before dolls and puppets were designed to talk back to us, children and adults have been talking to figurines and other inanimate objects.

 ---